jku-vds-lab/jku-vds-lab.github.io/templates/edits_comments_books_template.md

   month:
   publisher: # e.g. https://www.springer.com/gp/book/9783030344436

-# set this url, if your paper is on another server; defaults to data.caleydo.org
+# set this url, if your paper is on another server; defaults to data.jku-vds-lab.at
 paper_content_url:
-# link to publication pdf e.g. 2020_something.pdf or http://www.nature.com/nmeth/journal/v11/n2/pdf/nmeth.2807.pdf; in the second case, the property "paper_content_url" must be set to "", otherwise it defaults to data.caleydo.org
+# link to publication pdf e.g. 2020_something.pdf or http://www.nature.com/nmeth/journal/v11/n2/pdf/nmeth.2807.pdf; in the second case, the property "paper_content_url" must be set to "", otherwise it defaults to data.jku-vds-lab.at
 pdf:

 ---